Publicado el 19/08/2016

-We have a small, full-time staff composed mostly of refugees.
-We rely on volunteers to provide the manpower to help us carry out daily activities as well as share expertise and collaborate with our staff.
+We have a small, full-time local staff composed mostly of refugees.
+We rely on partnerships with other NGOs as well as international volunteers to provide the manpower to help us carry out daily activities as well as share expertise and collaborate with our staff.

-HOCW is a community center that provides services to an average of fifty people a day.
+HOCW is a community center that provides services to an average of 150 people a day.
 We do our best to meet the needs of refugees though several programs:

 Health: Zanta Clinic, one of the few public clinics in Kampala, is a short walk from our compound in Ndejje.
 This bustling primary care center offers services including HIV testing, prenatal care and preventive services.
 Zanta provides health care to a large population of vulnerable people and refugees, including most of the people we serve.
 HOCW partners with Zanta to provide health professional and health professional student volunteers.